westpa/westpa_tutorials/additional_tutorials/basic_nacl_namd/README.md

 ## Tutorial files

 All files necessary for completing the tutorial can be found in this directory, except the CHARMM36 Toppar Files.
-Users should download the latest and untar them within common\_files/.
+Users should download the latest version and untar them within common\_files/toppar/.
 Users will also have to install MDAnalysis for progress coordinate calculation.

 ## Full tutorial

-Find the full tutorial in the LiveComs journal article on best practices for Weighted Ensemble simulations.
-(Link to be added)
+Find the full tutorial in the [LiveCoMS journal article](https://www.livecomsjournal.org/article/10607-a-suite-of-tutorials-for-the-westpa-rare-events-sampling-software-article-v1-0) on best practices for Weighted Ensemble simulations.

 ## Authors